GSA/challenges-and-prizes/_historical-challenges/data-driven-farming-prize.md

 ideaFromUnauthorizedMemberAllowed: true
 tagline: We're looking for tools and approaches that share insights from data with farmers so they can improve their productivity.
-groupName: International Assistance Programs - Agency for International Development
+groupName: U.S. Agency for International Development
 hideIdeaAuthor: false
 template: ideation
 campaignAttributes: